 3. Jean-Luc Picard

 Jean-Luc Picard might be the most popular choice for favorite captain, beating out even the legendary Kirk.
-He is most cultured of the bunch, frequently quoting Shakespeare and making long, intelligent speeches.
+He is the most cultured of the bunch, frequently quoting Shakespeare and making long, intelligent speeches.
 He is the most idealistic and proper of the captains, sometimes seeming a bit stuffy or tense.
 Still, he’s the calmest, and in some ways, the strongest.
 Picard is a very moral and thoughtful man.

 He’s also the most human of the captains.
-In Season 4 of The Next Generation, he was assimilated by the Borg and used to end thousands of lives.
+In season 4 of The Next Generation, he was assimilated by the Borg and used to end thousands of lives.
 He lives with that horrible fact every day, even decades later on Star Trek: Picard.
 Through his experience with the Borg, he’s learned a lot about regret, forgiveness, and an appreciation for life.
 What’s more human than that?

-Another thing that shaped his humanity is the experience he had in “The Inner Light”.
+Another thing that shaped his humanity is the experience he had in “The Inner Light.”
 In that episode, his mind was taken by an alien probe and used to live an entire lifetime with a wife, children, and grandkids.
-In reality, only a few minutes had passed.
-But the experience changed his views on children, music, and joy.
+In reality, only a few minutes had passed but the experience changed his views on children, music, and joy.